jessecui/mta-predictive-insights/README.md

-# NYC MTA Predictive Insights - Airflow Orchestration
+# NYC MTA Predictive Insights

 This directory contains the setup used for orchestrating the data pipelines within the NYC MTA Predictive Insights and Forecasting Dashboard project.